Ramiro (footballer, born 1993)

-Ramiro Moschen Benetti (born 22 May 1993), simply known as Ramiro, is a Brazilian professional footballer who plays for Cruzeiro.
-Mainly a defensive midfielder, he can also play as a right defender.
+Ramiro Moschen Benetti (born 22 May 1993), simply known as Ramiro, is a Brazilian professional footballer who plays for FC Dallas.
+Mainly a defensive midfielder, he can also play as a right-back.

 Career

 Born in Gramado, Rio Grande do Sul, Ramiro began his career on Juventude.
 He made his professional debut on 13 February 2011, against Lajeandense in Campeonato Gaúcho.
 He scored his first goal on 30 March, in a 3–2 home win over Grêmio.

 In December, Ramiro was transferred to Grêmio, after a partnership was established with Juventude.
 He made his Grêmio debut on 20 January 2013, against Esportivo.
 On 1 June, Ramiro made his Série A debut, playing the last 29 minutes in a 1–1 away draw against Santos.
 In April 2014, Ramiro revealed in an interview that is Grêmio supporter since childhood, despite having acquired affection for Juventude.
 His dream was to play a Copa Libertadores de América by the club, which held in 2013.

 On 13 December 2018, Ramiro joined Corinthians on a deal running until 2022.

+Ramiro was announced as a new signing for Major League Soccer side FC Dallas on 18 December 2024, signing on a two-year deal for their 2025 and 2026 seasons.